Rules engine standard library

 }

-coalesce function#
+coalesce function

-- Evaluates arguments in order and returns the first non-empty result, otherwise returns the result of the last argument.
+Evaluates arguments in order and returns the first non-empty result, otherwise returns the result of the last argument.

-- Since
+Since

-- 1.1
+1.1

-non-empty result.
-If all arguments leading up to the last argument evaluate to empty, it returns the result of the
+The coalesce function provides null-safe chaining by evaluating arguments in order and returning the first non-empty result.
+If all arguments leading up to the last argument evaluate to empty, it returns the result of the last argument.
+This is particularly useful for providing default values for optional parameters, chaining multiple optional values together, and related optimizations.

-The function accepts two or more arguments, all of which must have the same inner type after unwrapping any
+The function accepts two or more arguments, all of which must have the same inner type after unwrapping any optionals.
+The return type is option<T> only if all arguments are option<T>; otherwise it returns T.

-The following example demonstrates using coalesce with multiple arguments to try several optional values
+The following example demonstrates using coalesce with multiple arguments to try several optional values in sequence:

 {